Baden railway station

 Baden railway station (Bahnhof Baden) serves the municipality of Baden, in the canton of Aargau, Switzerland.
 Opened in 1847, it is owned and operated by SBB-CFF-FFS.

 The station forms part of the Bözberg railway line, which links Basel with Zürich.
 It is also on the Zürich–Baden railway and the Baden–Aarau railway, which both form part of the original line connecting Zürich and Olten.

 Location

 Baden railway station is situated in the Bahnhofstrasse, close to the centre of the town.
+It has one side platform and two island platforms serving five tracks.